spryker/spryker-docs/_drafts/oryx/setup.md

+---
-# Set up Oryx
+title: Set up Oryx
+description: Learn how to set up Oryx using a boilerplate project
+last_updated: Apr 3, 2023
+template: howto-guide-template
+---

 This document describes how to set up an environment for developing in the Oryx framework.
 We provide a [boilerplate project](https://github.com/spryker/composable-frontend) that helps you quickstart the development.
 It contains minimum dependencies and configuration to install a standard Oryx application.

 ## Prerequisites

-* [Node.js](https://nodejs.org/) or a compatible Javascript runtime.
+* [Node.js](https://nodejs.org/) or a compatible Javascript runtime
-* npm package manager.
+* npm package manager
-* A [Spryker Storefront API](/docs/scos/dev/glue-api-guides/{{site.version}}/glue-rest-api.html).
-A public API is provided with the   (a public API is provided by default to get you up and running quick)

 ## Install Oryx